-These peanut butter granola bars require no-baking and can be made with any fruit, nut, or chocolate mix-in.
-Just be sure to keep the peanut butter oatmeal base the same!
+These no bake peanut butter granola bars can be made with fruit, nuts, or chocolate mix-in.
+They are simple, delicious, and nutritious!

 It’s no secret that toddlers love to snack.
 In keeping with my semi-homemade theme to life as of late, you can find both packaged and homemade snacks in our house.
 And yes, I consider chopping and slicing fresh fruits and veggies to be semi-homemade!
 My packaged snacks for the boys usually include:

 - Cheerios, Goldfish, or pretzels